$\mathbb{A}^1$-curves on log smooth varieties: Wonderful comapactifications

-\begin{proof} Hypothesis \ref{hyp:cone} implies that both $\NE(\X)$ and $\TC(\X)$ are nonempty.
-Consider the first statement.
+\begin{proof} Hypothesis \ref{hyp:cone} implies that $\NE(Y)$ is not empty.
 For any element $F=\sum_{i=1}^s a_i\uB_i\in \NE(\X)$, there exists a rational curve $\u{f}:\P^1 \to \uY$ whose curve class is $F$ since $\uY$ is a homogeneous space.
-By Proposition \ref{prop:lift-center-rat}, there exists a log map $f$ lifting $\uf$ as an $\A^1$-curve on $\X$.
-Since by Proposition \ref{prop:log-homogeneous}, $f$ is unobstructed in the moduli space of $\A^1$-curves, $f$ can be deformed to an $\A^1$-curve on $\X$ which intersects the locus with the trivial log structure.
+By Corollary \ref{cor:lift-center-rat}, there exists a log map $f$ lifting $\uf$ as \R{log rational} curve on $\X$.
+By Proposition \ref{prop:log-homogeneous}, $f$ is unobstructed in the moduli space of $\A^1$-curves, $f$ can be deformed to a \R{log rational} curve on $\X$.
 This implies (1).

-The second statement follows from the above argument and Theorem \ref{thm:comb-smoothing}.
-Finally (3) is a direct consequence of Lemma \ref{lem:torsion-free} and Definition \ref{def:full-free} \end{proof}
+\R{ For the second statement, we first choose a basis $F_i$ of $\rho|_\Delta(\ZZ^{\Delta})$ with $F_i\in NE(\X)$.
+Since each $F_i$ can be represented by a free rational curve on $\uY$, the assumption on characteristic of the base field $\kk$ implies that $Y$ is a fully free center.
+By Theorem \ref{thm:comb-smoothing}, $\X$ is $\A^1$-connected.
+Finally (3) is a direct consequence of Lemma \ref{lem:torsion-free} and Definition \ref{def:full-free}.} \end{proof}